PragmaticBeaver/pragmaticbeaver/README.md

 * 🌍  I'm based in Bonn, Germany
 * 🖥️  See my portfolio at [Github](http://github.com/PragmaticBeaver)
+* 🔭  I'm currently working on several FoundryVTT modules
 * 🧠  I'm learning Game- and App Development
 * ⚡   I'm a Dungeon Master and D&D Junkey since round about 2013

 ### Skills